-Company Title Building means a building owned by a company where the issued shares of the company entitle the legal owner to exclusive occupation of a specified Company Title Dwelling within that building.
+Company Title Building means a building owned by a company where the issued shares of the company entitle the legal owner to exclusive occupation of a specified dwelling within that building.

 Company Title Dwelling means a dwelling within a Company Title Building.